mbacarella/opws/README.md

 opws
 ====

-OCaml Password Safe
+An implementation of Password Safe in OCaml.

-This is a work in progress / proof of concept.

 Status
 --

+It will *probably* be able to successfully decrypt your .psafe3 database and print to a text file.

 This was my first OCaml project, started 12 years ago (2009) with not much attention.
 Freshened up recently to build with dune.
 There's lots of room